mahfoozalamcse/JavaScript-Basic-Learning/README.md

 # JavaScript-Basic-Learning
-here we revise javaScript each concept give in depth understanding
+here we revise javaScript each concept give in depth learning